benbalter/benbalter.github.com/_resume_positions/product-manager.md

 start_date: '2016-02-01'
 ---

-* Responsible for the Community and Safety efforts of a platform with more than 25 million users
+* Responsible for the Community and Safety efforts of a platform with more than 25 million users and 80 million projects
-* Shipped more than 150 individual staff- and user-facing features in support of tiered moderation, community management, privacy, compliance, and open source workflows
+* Shipped more than 300 individual staff- and user-facing features and policies in support of community management, privacy, compliance, content moderation, and open source workflows including Community Guidelines, Terms of Service acceptance, DMCA takedown and abuse reporting flows, personal data portability, domain verification, comment edit history, code of conduct detection, retired namespaces, minimized comments, time-limited blocks, and repository interaction limits.
 * Oversaw a team of product managers responsible for the company's business-to-business products
+* Piloted Associate Product Management program to shape GitHub's product culture and provide entry-level opportunities for product-minded thinkers inside the company an entry-level position with a defined promotional path to Product Manager
+* Established Open Source Customer Advisory Board to bring together forward-thinking customers representing community projects, industry groups, corporate open source programs, and those typically underrepresented within the community to build a shared perspective on the future of open source software development and to facilitate an ongoing strategic conversation that drives product roadmaps.